Functorial desingularization of quasi-excellent schemes in characteristic zero: the non-embedded case: Desingularization in other categories

 \begin{theor} Let $\gtC_\reg$ be as above.
-Then $\calF$ induces a strong desingularization on $\gtC_\reg$ by formal/analytic blow up sequence functor $\calF_\gtC$. \end{theor} \begin{proof} Each compact space $X$ from $\gtC$ can be covered by finitely many charts $X_i$ which are affine formal schemes, affinoid spaces or Stein compacts.
-Similarly we cover each intersection $X_i\cap X_j$ by spaces $X_{ijk}$ which are affine formal schemes, affinoid spaces or Stein compacts, though the latter coverings may be infinite.
-It is known that the rings of functions $A_i=\calO_X(X_i)$ and $A_{ijk}=\calO_X(X_{ijk})$ are excellent noetherian rings in each of these cases, and the homomorphisms $\phi_{ijk}:A_i\to A_{ijk}$ are regular.
+Then $\calF$ induces a strong desingularization on $\gtC_\reg$ by formal/analytic blow up sequence functor $\calF_\gtC$.
+For analytic and rigid analytic spaces, it is also compatible with ground field extensions. \end{theor} \begin{proof} Each compact space $X$ from $\gtC$ can be covered by finitely many charts $X_i$ which are affine formal schemes, affinoid spaces, or excellent Stein compacts.
+Similarly, we cover each intersection $X_i\cap X_j$ by spaces $X_{ijk}$ which are affine formal schemes, affinoid spaces, or excellent Stein compacts, though these coverings may be infinite (if $X$ is not quasi-separated).
+The rings of functions $A_i=\calO_X(X_i)$ and $A_{ijk}=\calO_X(X_{ijk})$ are excellent noetherian rings in each of these cases, and it is known that the homomorphisms $\phi_{ijk}\:A_i\to A_{ijk}$ are regular.
 Also, the non-reduced locus on $X_i$ is compatible with the non-reduced locus on $\calX_i:=\Spec(A_i)$ under the morphism $X_i\to\calX_i$ of locally ringed spaces, and so $\calX_i$ is generically reduced.
-The desingularization blow up sequence $\calF(\calX_i)$ induces a formal/analytic blow up sequence $\calF_\gtC(X_i):X'_i\longto X_i$ by completing/analytifying the centers.
+The desingularization blow up sequence $\calF(\calX_i)$ induces a formal/analytic blow up sequence $\calF_\gtC(X_i)\:X'_i\longto X_i$ by completing/analytifying the centers.
 These sequences agree on the intersections because $\calF$ is compatible with the regular homomorphisms $\phi_{ijk}$.
-So, $\calF(X_i)$'s glue to a single blow up sequence $\calF_\gtC(X'):X'\longto X$ which desingularizes $X$.
+So, $\calF(X_i)$'s glue to a single blow up sequence $\calF_\gtC(X')\:X'\longto X$ which desingularizes $X$.
 Compatibility of $\calF_\gtC$ with regular morphisms follows from compatibility of the original $\calF$. \end{proof}